 the China Project

-The results show significant health benefits from eating less animal products, including fish, even for people eating very little animal products.
+The results show health benefits from eating less animal products, including fish, even for people eating very little animal products.

 the China Study

-They estimate that the consumption of animal products is a very much higher risk factor for cancer than environmental (carcinogens) or genetic influences.
+They estimate that the consumption of animal products is a very much higher risk factor for cancer than environmental carcinogens or genetic influences.

 Autoimmune diseases are increasing rapidly in industrialised countries.
 Sufferers typically experience more than one.
 For example arthritis, Lou Gehrig's Disease(ALS), Crohn's, Parkinson's, Alzheimer's, fibromyalgia, systemic lupus, scleroderma, Type1 diabetes, Chronic Fatigue Syndrome(CFS) and endometriosis.
 Most of these diseases are significantly associated with presence of dairy protein antibodies.
 Withdrawal of dairy products from the diet often brings improvement.